List of Super Bowl champions: Records by franchise

 The New England Patriots played their first championship game in Super Bowl XX (pictured) where they lost to the Bears.
 This is the most recent Super Bowl where both teams had their first Super Bowl appearance.
-The Patriots hold the record for most Super Bowl appearances (11) and are tied for both most wins (6, tied with the Steelers) and most losses (5, tied with the Broncos).
+The Patriots hold the record for most Super Bowl appearances (12) and most losses (6) while being tied with the Steelers for most wins (6).

 Teams with Super Bowl appearances but no victories

 Eight teams have appeared in the Super Bowl without ever winning.
 In descending order of number of appearances and then years since their last appearance, they are: